Magneto-optic Kerr effect: Microscopy

 A Kerr microscope relies on the MOKE in order to image differences in the magnetization on a surface of magnetic material.
 In a Kerr microscope, the illuminating light is first passed through a polarizer filter, then reflects from the sample and passes through an analyzer polarizing filter, before going through a regular optical microscope.
 Because the different MOKE geometries require different polarized light, the polarizer should have the option to change the polarization of the incident light (circular, linear, and elliptical).
 When the polarized light is reflected off the sample material, a change in any combination of the following may occur: Kerr rotation, Kerr ellipticity, or polarized amplitude.
 The changes in polarization are converted by the analyzer into changes in light intensity, which are visible.
 A computer system is often used to create an image of the magnetic field on the surface from these changes in polarization.

-Magnetic Media
+Magnetic media

-Magneto Optical (MO) Drives were introduced in 1985.
-MO discs were written using a laser and an electromagnet.
+Magneto-optical (MO) drives were introduced in 1985.
+MO discs are written using a laser and an electromagnet.
 The laser would heat the platter above its Curie temperature at which point the electromagnet would orient that bit as a 1 or 0.
 To read, the laser is operated at a lower intensity, and emits polarized light.
 Reflected light is analyzed showing a noticeable difference between a 0 or 1.